appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 Imagine this:

 You work for a big company.
-Your job is pretty boring, and frankly your talents are wasted writing boilerplate code for an application who's only users are 3 people in accounting who can't stand the sight of you.
+Your job is pretty boring.
+Frankly, your talents are wasted writing boilerplate code for an application whose only users are three people in accounting who can't stand the sight of you.

 Your real passion is security.
 You read [r/netsec](www.reddit.com/r/netsec) every day and participate in bug bounties after work.
-For the past 3 months, you've been playing a baroque stock trading game that you're winning because you found a heap-based buffer overflow and wrote some AVR shellcode to help you pick stocks.
+For the past three months, you've been playing a baroque stock trading game that you're winning because you found a heap-based buffer overflow and wrote some AVR shellcode to help you pick stocks.

-You quickly realize that what you thought was a video game was actually a cleverly disguised recruitment tool for the best security consultancy in the world, Mont Piper, and you just landed an interview!
+Everything changes when you discover that what you had thought was a video game was actually a cleverly disguised recruitment tool.
+Mont Piper, the best security consultancy in the world, is hiring &mdash; and you just landed an interview!

-A plane ride and an Uber later, you're sitting across from your potential future boss, a slightly sweaty hacker named Gary in a Norwegian metal band t-shirt and sunglasses he refuses to take off indoors.
+A plane ride and an Uber later, you're sitting across from your potential future boss: a slightly sweaty hacker named Gary in a Norwegian metal band t-shirt and sunglasses he refuses to take off indoors.

 You blast through the first part of the interview.
 You give a great explanation of the difference between privacy and anonymity.
-You describe the same origin policy in great detail, and give 3 ways an attacker can get around it.
+You describe the same origin policy in great detail, and give three ways an attacker can get around it.
 You even whiteboard the intricacies of `__fastcall` vs `__stdcall`.
 Finally, you're at the penultimate section, protocol security.

 Gary looks you in the eyes and says: "You're designing a network protocol.
 Do you compress the data and then encrypt it, or do you encrypt and then compress?"
 And then he clasps his hands together and smiles to himself.